WuTheFWasThat/vimflowy/docs/plugins.md

 #### vimflowy internals

 ```
-    api.session:   A reference of the internal @session object in vimflowy
+    api.document:  A reference of the internal Document object in vimflowy
-                   A session tracks the cursor, history, as well as the actual document
+                   The Document corresponds to a vimflowy text file, and exposes methods
+                   for querying and mutating it.
-    api.cursor:    A reference of the internal @cursor object in vimflowy
+    api.cursor:    A reference of the internal Cursor object in vimflowy
-    api.document:  A reference of the internal @document object in vimflowy
+    api.session:   A reference of the internal Session object in vimflowy
+                   A session tracks the cursor, viewRoot, document, and mutation history
 ```

-This section will be documented better in the future, when the API is better and more stable
+This section's documentation will be expanded upon when the API is better and more stable

 #### helpers
 ```
+    async api.panic(message):
-    async api.panic(message):  Report a fatal problem in the plugin
+      Report a fatal problem in the plugin
       Shows a message to the user, then unloads and disables the plugin.
-    api.logger:  Log message from your plugin using methods on this object
-      Call one of: api.logger.debug, api.logger.info, api.logger.warn, api.logger.error, api.logger.fatal
+    api.logger:
+      An object with the methods logger.debug, logger.info, logger.warn, logger.error, and logger.fatal
       The default output is to the javascript console.
 ```